Work-Based Learning

 Breanna

 I've been working for CSM for about a year, and working here as a student employee has been amazing!
 I am a pre-professional health major with a nursing concentration and also hold an active CNA and CCMA license.
-I feel that working for the college, especially in the department I’ve been working with, has helped me develop a good bedside manner and overall helped me build skills to do with working with people.
-I work in STE, so I come into contact with a lot of students, both over the phone and in person, and for a lot of people am the first point of contact.
+I feel that working for the college, especially in the department I’ve been working with, has helped me develop a good bedside manner and overall helped me build skills working with people.
+I work in STE (student engagement), so I come into contact with a lot of students, both over the phone and in person, and for a lot of people am the first point of contact.
 When I started working here, I was pretty introverted, and this experience has definitely helped me come out of my shell a little bit.
 I feel as if my social skills are better after working for CSM, and that it will be an asset on my resume when looking for jobs in the future.
 This was my first job, and it’s been a great experience that will be something I remember for the rest of my life.

 Breanna Kekesi